 \subsection{What ``matching'' means}

-Semantically, a matching trie can be thought of as a set of \emph{entries}, each of which is a (pattern, value) pair.
+Semantically, a matching trie can be thought of as a set of (pattern, value) pairs.
 What is a pattern?
-It is a pair $(vs,p)$ where \begin{itemize} \item $vs$ is a set of \emph{pattern variables}, such as $[a,b,c]$. \item $p$ is a \emph{pattern expression}, such as $f\, a\, (g\, b\, c)$. \end{itemize} A pattern may of course contain free variables (not bound by the pattern), such as $f$ and $g$ in the above example, which are regarded as constants by the algorithm.
-A pattern $(vs, p)$ \emph{matches} a target expression $e$ iff there is a unique substitution $S$ whose domain is $vs$, such that $S(p) = e$.
+It is a pair $(\mathit{vs},p)$ where \begin{itemize} \item $\mathit{vs}$ is a set of \emph{pattern variables}, such as $[a,b,c]$. \item $p$ is a \emph{pattern expression}, such as $f\, a\, (g\, b\, c)$. \end{itemize} A pattern may of course contain free variables (not bound by the pattern), such as $f$ and $g$ in the above example, which are regarded as constants by the algorithm.
+A pattern $(\mathit{vs}, p)$ \emph{matches} a target expression $e$ iff there is a unique substitution $S$ whose domain is $\mathit{vs}$, such that $S(p) = e$.

 We allow the same variable to occur more than once in the pattern.
 For example, the pattern $([x], f~ x~ x)$ should match targets like $(f~ 1~ 1)$ or $(f ~(g~ v)~ (g ~v))$, but not $(f~ 1~ (g~ v))$.
-This ability is important if we are to use matching tries to implement class or type-family look in GHC.
+This ability is important if we are to use matching tries to implement class or type family lookup in GHC.